-We urge you to oppose this significant threat to consumer protection, health and safety posed by H.R.
-185. If adopted, this proposal would waste federal resources, minimize the ability of federal agencies to do their jobs to protect the public and ultimately harm American consumers.
+We urge you to oppose this significant threat to consumer protection, a fair marketplace, health, and safety posed by H.R.
+5. If adopted, this proposal would waste federal resources, minimize the ability of federal agencies to do their jobs, grind the regulatory process to a halt, and infuse the regulatory process with roadblocks preventing the protection of the public and ultimately putting American consumers at risk.